 John had worked as a project manager for a large company for more than five years.
 He was advised that there was going to be a restructure and his job would no longer exist.
 He was given a Settlement Agreement (then known as a Compromise Agreement) in which he was offered four months’ salary.

 However, he subsequently found out a less senior colleague had been offered his job at a lower rate of pay.

-John came to see Fiona Martin, a Brighton employment solicitor, who advised that he had a strong claim for unfair dismissal.
+John came to see Fiona Martin, a specialist Settlement Agreement solicitor, who advised that he had a strong claim for unfair dismissal.
 She helped him draft a grievance on the basis that this was not a true redundancy as his job still existed.

 Fiona negotiated a small increase to the sums offered under the Settlement Agreement and ensured it was completed before he started his new job.